Italian crib with a fountain (1989)

 Marcellus crib, exhibited in the railway station of Rome

 In this crib there are 33 figures and 52 animals.
-The figures of the popular type are based on the tradition of the Roman painter and sculptor Bartholomeo PINELLI (1781-1835).
+The folklike figures are based on the tradition of the Roman painter and sculptor Bartholomeo PINELLI (1781-1835).

 The background (painted by the staff of the railway station under the supervision of Mario DI CARLO) depicts the monuments of ancient Rome.
-This crib artist, who worked for Cinecittà for many years (making decorations for the cinema), was able to recreate whole areas of villages or monuments with the help of plaster and a rare talent.
+This crib artist, who worked for Cinecittà for many years (making decorations for the cinema), was able to recreate whole areas of villages or monuments with the help of plaster and his rarely encountered talent.

-This 1/20 scale reconstruction shows the ancient theatre from the time of the birth of Christ.
-Behind it the medieval inn "de la Catena" (inn to the chain) harmoniously complements the ensemble.
+This 1/20 scaled reconstruction shows the ancient theatre from the time of the birth of Christ.
+Behind it, the medieval inn "de la Catena" (Inn to the chain) harmoniously complements the ensemble.

 The columns that can be seen in front of the theatre are the remains of the Temple of Apollo "Sociano".
 The ruined temple and the stable (where the Holy Family took refuge) symbolize the destruction of the former pagan cults.
 Catholicism triumphs with the arrival of the Messiah.
 Augustus, a great builder and protector of the arts, has often been compared to the Messiah.
 His reign opened the golden age of Roman classicism.